 The Moroccans speak a fascinating language which is a mixture of Berber, Arabic, English, and French.
 People in a larger city will likely understand English while you may have language trouble in smaller or rural areas.
 You can use French and Arabic will likely be understood, but it will be better if you can speak in Arabic.

 The food and drink

-If you used to consume packaged foods even for vegetables and fruits; you will find the more refreshing local product in Morocco.
+If you used to consume packaged foods even vegetables and fruits; you will find the more refreshing local product in Morocco.
 You may have smaller menu options, but it is cooked precisely like in the old days; it is fast without any processing.
-If you are concerned abut the nasty issues in fresh stuff; you can imitate what the local do by squeezing good amount of lemon or lime on your food.
+If you are concerned about the nasty issues in fresh stuff; you can imitate what the locals do by squeezing a good amount of lemon or lime into your food.
 It will reduce the chemical on your salad better than your regular fast food salad.
-If you are eating street food; you know that you are taking the risk because there a no regulations concerning the refrigeration and stuff.
-Bring your stomach medications just in case you get funny tummy and eat yogurt to get probiotic.
+If you are eating street food; you know that you are taking a risk because there a no regulations concerning refrigeration and stuff.
+Bring your stomach medication in case you get a weird tummy and eat yogurt to get probiotics.